Skip to content

 }

 Handler lifecycle: 1.
 Fetches server.json via RegistryClient 2.
 Checks runtime command availability (npx / uvx / docker / dnx) 3.
-Gates via PermissionResolver.require_file_write (= .reyn/mcp.yaml) + require_http_get (= registry host); the legacy require_mcp_install bool-axis gate has been removed 4.
+Gates via PermissionResolver.require_file_write (= .reyn/config/mcp.yaml) + require_http_get (= registry host); the legacy require_mcp_install bool-axis gate has been removed 4.
 Prompts for isSecret=true env vars via intervention_bus; each save_secret routes through PermissionResolver.require_secret_write (= Phase 6 wildcard "*" covers the runtime-determined key set) 5.
 Writes mcp.servers.<name> to the target scope config file 6.
 Emits mcp_server_installed event (P6) — key names only, no values

 skill_install